FacuDeLorenzo/wakeup-fullstack-challenge/README.md

 So as to be able to run the API you must first get the AWS SAM CLI because it's a Serverless API achieved through AWS API Gateway.

-Get the lates version of AWS SAM CLI from here https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html
+Get the latest version of AWS SAM CLI from here https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html